lldeng2018/Spatial_Tree/README.md

 # Spatial_Tree
-Implementation of a map using search trees to locate an earthquake.
+Java implementation of a map using search trees to locate an earthquake.